menglaili/Lidar_filter/README.md

 Example 0-4 is considered pass when no error throws.
 Example 5 is pass when return [].
 Example 6 is pass when throw assertion error that the scan contains Inf or NaN.
 Example 7 is pass when throw assertion error that the scan shape changes.
 ## Usage for custom input
+Only the code for method 1 is given.
+To use method 2, comment the first line and uncomment the second line of run.py.

 If use range filter,
 ```
 python3 run.py -f r